ibbzy09/ps2mqtt/README.md

 # PowerShell2MQTT

-Powershell2MQTT (formerly ps2mqtt) is small utility which lets you listen and subscribe to MQTT events, trigger workflows AKA "Recipes" with MQTT topics.
+Powershell2MQTT (ps2mqtt) is small utility which lets you listen and subscribe to MQTT events, trigger workflows AKA "Recipes" with MQTT topics.

-The folders in the Recipes directory become your topics! e.g. ps2mqtt/recipe/open-chrome triggers ./Recipe/Open-Chrome/Main.ps1 When any message comes in.
+All **Recipes** become your topics! e.g. **ps2mqtt/recipe/open-chrome** triggers **./Recipe/Open-Chrome/Main.ps1** if any message comes to this topic.

+Features:

 * Premade Recipes: Windows Toast, Turn On/Off Screen and Open Chrome
 * Uses open source .Net MQTT library